Changing from a Foreign University Degree Programme

-- First, applicants coming from studies within the same field of knowledge as the course they are applying for.
+- First, applicants from studies within the same field of knowledge as the course they are applying for.

-- Second, applicants coming from unrelated studies.
+- Second, applicants from unrelated studies.

 Within each group, applications are ranked by scores for academic transcripts, pursuant to the criteria laid down in the regulations for admission to the UAB and published by each centre.

-Legalisation of official documents from abroad (Ministry of Education)
+Legalisation of official documents issued outside Spain (Ministry of Foreign Affairs and Cooperation)

-Legalisation of official documents from abroad (Ministry of Foreign Affairs and Cooperation)
+Legalisation of official documents issued outside Spain (Ministry of Education)

 Support, Academic Recognition Service (SARU)